seqan/lambda/README.rst

 Lambda: the Local Aligner for Massive Biological DatA
 -----------------------------------------------------

 Lambda is a local aligner optimized for many query sequences and searches in protein space.
-It is...
+It...

-* highly compatible to BLAST (bitscore and e-value statistics, tab seperated and verbose output formats)
+* is highly compatible to BLAST (bitscore and e-value statistics, tab seperated and verbose output formats)
-* much faster than BLAST and many other comparable tools
+* is much faster than BLAST and many other comparable tools
 * supports many other input and output formats, including standards-conformant ``.sam`` and ``.bam`` and many compression types
+* has special features for species annotation and taxonomic analysis

 versions
 --------